JaakkoLipsanen/slacky/README.md

 - [**PostgreSQL**](https://www.postgresql.org/) for database
 - [**sequelize**](sequelizejs.com) for database ORM.

-*Version with persistent Postegre database is not yet in ready :) !*
+*Version with persistent Postegre database is not yet live :) !*